 Dr Maeve McCusker

-Dr McCusker is Head of French, and teaches French language and modern French and francophone culture.
+Dr McCusker is the Subject Lead for French, and teaches French language and modern French and francophone culture.
 She specialises in postcolonial writing in French.

 Contact Teaching Times